 Birthdays are a safe and sure identifying date in the past.
 If you are successful and the subject is obviously in a deep state you may wish to give the subject a pencil and ask the subject to write their name.

 If the regression is successful the writing generally will appear as though written by a child of the approximate age the subject has been regressed to.
-Many times long forgotten memories will pop out in this state and prove extremely interesting to the subject upon awakening.
-Let subject subconscious mind become aware that you are reaching back into past memories.
+Many times long-forgotten memories will pop out in this state and prove extremely interesting to the subject upon awakening.
+Let the subject subconscious mind become aware that you are reaching back into past memories.

 Give the subject time to coordinate both conscious and subconscious mechanisms to elicit the eventual date in childhood that you wish to reach.